ed-org-ua/nabuvote/README.md

     via e-mail <info@ed.org.ua>

-    Next text in Russian only in UTF-8 charset try use translate.google.com if necessary
+    Next text in Russian only in UTF-8 charset try use translate.google.com if necessary.